ICAF’s programs are implemented by a network of country

 - Palestine: Palestinian Child Arts Center

-- Papua New Guinea: Michael Kisombo (ICAF representative)
+- Papua New Guinea: Michael Kisombo (The ICAF representative)

 - Peru: Comisión Nacional Peruana de Cooperación con la UNESCO